uniot-io/uniot-docs/platform/sandbox/visual-editor/variables.md

 <div align="left"><figure><img src="../../../.gitbook/assets/variables_get.png" alt=""><figcaption></figcaption></figure></div>

-Retrieves the current value of a variable.
+Retrieves the current value stored in a variable.

 **Parameters:**

-- **Variable Name** (String): The name of the variable whose value you want to access.
+- **Variable**: Select which variable to read

 **Returns:**

-- **Any type**: The current value of the specified variable.
+- **Any**: The current value of the variable

 **Example:**